eugenius1/eugenius1.github.io/_posts/2017-04-25-i-did-a-clinical-trial-and-this-is-my-experience.md

 - Blood pressure
 - Blood samples (~97 <abbr title="millilitres">mL</abbr>)

 To put 97 mL of blood into perspective, 470 mL is given in a single donation at the Blood Transfusion Service.
 The amount of blood collected varies but doesn't exceed 470 mL.
-For this cohort of the study, my weight had to strictly be between 55.0 and 69.9 kg, inclusive of both.
+For this cohort of the study, my weight had to strictly be in the range 55.0&ndash;69.9 kg.

 I got dates for my overnight stay and outpatient visits during my screening and were part of the agreement to sign.
 After my successful screening, Parexel sent a request to my GP for my medical history.
 I had to pay my GP surgery for this to be sent but Parexel reimbursed me.